LyMarco/MusicKickstarter/iteration-03.review.md

  * High-level concepts that should guide your work for the next iteration.
  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.
+ * 1. Communicate Better and Plan ahead of time.
+We at times had times where people were not sure what was going on, and also meetings that were scheduled and reschedules last minute.
+We need to coordinate better, perhaps even use a joint calendar app to better organize meetings